taemphong/taemphong/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Taemphong Sophonsuwaphap
 ================================================================================================================================================

-Seeking an internship position as a Front-end, Back-end, or Full-stack developer.
+Seeking a job position as a Front-end, Back-end, or Full-stack developer.

 * ✉️  You can contact me at [taemphong.s@gmail.com](mailto:taemphong.s@gmail.com)